numalariamodeling/FE-2023-examples/README.md

 - Wait for simulation to finish (~2 minutes)
 - Go to the job directory (see `experiments/<your username>` above) folder to find the generated experiment - it will be under a set of 16-digit alphanumeric strings.
 The structure of these strings is `Suite > Experiment > Simulations`.
 Due to current handling systems with SLURM you will not be able to see the experiment name given within the `example_run.py` script; however, this can be found in the experiment and simulation-level metadata.json files.
 You may also choose to sort your files based on time such that most recent experiments will appear first.
 - Take a look through what was generated even in this simple run and get familiar with the file structure.
-    - *NOTE: be sure to go all the way into the folder structure to see your simulations & their outputs*
+    - *NOTE: be sure to go all the way into the folder structure to see your simulations & their outputs.
+For more information on what to expect, see [Week 1](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod)*

 </p>
 </details>